SharhadBashar/structify/readme.md

 1. Focus on optimizing big-O runtime, but don't worry about system level optimizations
 2. Only intersections that happen inside the circle count as intersections, as chords don't continue outside of the circle.
 3. For simplicity, assume no intersections will occur at the same point and inputs are constrained `[0, 2*pi)`
-4. Any language is acceptable, though we suggest Rust, Python, C+t, C, or Javascript
+4. Any language is acceptable, though we suggest Rust, Python, C++, C, or Javascript

 ## Example
 Input: `[(0.78, 1.47, 1.77, 3.92), ("s1", "s2", "e1", “e2”)]`<br>